Pojo-boys/Api-Scrumi/README.md

 # Backend Scrumi

+## Planning story

+Development of Scrumi started off as a baseline idea for a bucket list app.
+After much deliberation, we all decided that taking the route of something relevant to what we were studying and also useful for ourselves.
+We decided that Scrumi should be an application that would allow teams to follow the scrum process to achieve an agile methodology.
+During the development and planning process we used techniques such as paired programing and mob programing to ensure consistency throughout the project and participation of every member.
+Mob programming is where we spent the majority of our time, making sure there were a few typos as possible.
+Whenever an issue arised we would gather our thoughts to come up with the most effective solution.

 ## Description

 Scrumi is an application to help developers with their scrum tasks.
 Create a task, add that task to a sprint, and track your progress as you complete sections of your current project.
+This repository contains the backend code which created the express api and the structure for our database.

 ## Important Links